 The Long-Term Care Ombudsman Program advocates on behalf of residents in nursing homes and other long-term care facilities.
-It is a no cost service, and we assist long-term care residents and their families in Bullitt, Henry, Jefferson, Oldham, Shelby, Spencer and Trimble counties.
+It is a no cost service, and we assist long-term care residents and their families in Breckenridge, Bullitt, Grayson, Hardin, Henry, Jefferson, Larue, Marion, Meade, Nelson, Oldham, Shelby, Spencer, Trimble, and Washington counties.

 The Ombudsman Program was created in 1972 as a Public Health Service demonstration program to meet the needs of residents facing problems in nursing homes.
 In 1978, Congress amended the Older Americans Act to include a requirement that each state develop a Long-Term Care Ombudsman Program.
 The Ombudsman Program addresses complaints and advocates for improvements in the long-term care system.
 Ombudsman responsibilities outlined in the Older Americans Act include: